postlight/headless-wp-starter/README.md

     docker-compose up -d wp-headless
     cd frontend && yarn && yarn start

-Once the containers are running, you can access the frontend and backend.
+Once the containers are running, you can visit the React frontends and backend WordPress admin in your browser.

 ## Frontend